apace100/origins-docs/docs/types/entity_condition_types/air.md

     "compare_to": 0
 }
 ```

-This example would check if the player has no breath / air / bubbles left.
+This example will check if the player has no breath / air / bubbles left.